1rfan786/remembrall/README.md

 RememberAll
 ===========

-Made with &hearts; by Anish Athalye, Nikhil Buduma, Moaaz Sidat, and Shelby Pefley at Hack The North 2014.
+Made with &hearts; by Anish Athalye, Nikhil Buduma, Shelby Pefley, and Moaaz Sidat at Hack The North 2014.